hero background image

 Pricing optimization

-Several ecommerce platforms and online stores leverage machine learning to optimize their pricing strategies and personalize discounts or other promotions.
-This technique, usually referred to as dynamic pricing, involves periodic and customized price adjustments (even every few minutes, in the case of Amazon) based on personal user data, pricing history of similar products, sales trends, competitors' offers, demand compared to supply, and more.
+More and more ecommerce platforms and online stores leverage machine learning to optimize their pricing strategies and personalize discounts or other promotions.
+This technique, usually referred to as dynamic pricing, involves periodic and customized price adjustments (even every few minutes, in the case of Amazon) based on customer data, pricing history of similar products, sales trends, competitors' offers, demand compared to supply, price elasticity of demand, and more.

 Benefits